Skip to main content

 2. Four (4) Social Studies/Fine Arts/Humanities courses (any combination of social studies, fine arts, or humanities will fulfill the requirement.
 Combination must include US studies/history).

-3. Three (3) Mathematics courses (units must be Algebra I or higher Math I or higher and include Algebra II; Transitional Math for High School seniors will also be accepted).
+3. Three (3) Mathematics courses (units must be Algebra I or higher Math I or higher and include Algebra II or an equivalent higher-level Math course; Transitional Math for High School seniors will also be accepted).
 Courses designed as “support courses,” such as Math I Lab or Math I Support, that provide extra instructional time but no additional content shall not be acceptable as meeting the required three (3) Mathematics course core requirements.

 4. Three (3) Science courses (preferably including units from biology, chemistry, and physics).